mozilla/pkipolicy/rootstore/policy.md

 Further, Mozilla has appointed a [Mozilla CA Certificate Policy module owner][CA-Policy-Module] and peers to maintain this policy.
 The policy will only be changed after public consultation with the Mozilla community, in order to ensure that all views are taken into account.
-This policy will be updated periodically in accordance with the [Process for Updating the Root Store Policy][Policy-Update-Process].
+This policy MAY be updated periodically in accordance with the [Process for Updating the Root Store Policy][Policy-Update-Process].
 CAs MUST adhere to the current version of this policy.
 You can contact the Mozilla CA
 Certificate Policy module team at [certificates@mozilla.org][Email-Us] if you have questions about this policy.